DoubleOTheven/docs/docs/extension/usage.md

 // meta.source contains the name of the extension that provides this account const allAccounts = await web3Accounts();

-// the address we use to use for signing, as injected const SENDER = '5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE';
+// the address we want to use for signing, as injected const SENDER = '5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE';

 // finds an injector for an address